hitoshi-watase/sercrod/docs/reference/directives/events.md

 ##### Recognized modifiers and categories

-Nablla understands the following modifier names.
+Sercrod understands the following modifier names.
 They fall into three categories:

 1. **DOM listener option modifiers**
-   These map directly to standard `addEventListener` options and are **not** Nablla specific:
+   These map directly to standard `addEventListener` options and are **not** Sercrod specific:

    - `.capture`
      - Sets the listener option `capture: true`.